hass-agent/HASS.Agent-Documentation/docs/contributing/hass-agent-documentation/development-lifecycle.md

   main-branch>Main Branch]
 ```

 The highlighted blue node is where your changes will be entered into the process.
-You will creata Pull Request to have your code reviewed and then merged into the specified branch.
+You will create a Pull Request to have your code reviewed and then merged into the specified branch.

 ## Picking a branch